James Mason: 1941–1957: Leading man status

-Mason registered as a conscientious objector during World War II (causing his family to break with him for many years), but his tribunal did not exempt him on the requirement for non-combatant military service, which he also refused.
-He appealed against that aspect of the tribunal's decision, but it became irrelevant once he was included in a general exemption for film work.
-In 1941–42 he returned to the stage to appear in Jupiter Laughs by A. J. Cronin.
-He established himself as a leading man in Britain in a series of films: The Patient Vanishes (1941); Hatter's Castle (1941) with Robert Newton and Deborah Kerr; The Night Has Eyes (1941); Alibi (1942) with Margaret Lockwood; Secret Mission (1942); Thunder Rock (1942) with Michael Redgrave; and The Bells Go Down (1943) with Tommy Trinder.
+Mason registered as a conscientious objector during the Second World War (causing his family to break with him for many years) but his tribunal did not exempt him from the requirement for non-combatant military service, which he also refused.
+He appealed against that aspect of the tribunal's decision, but the issue became irrelevant once he was included in a general exemption for film work.
+In 1941–1942 he returned to the stage to appear in Jupiter Laughs by A. J. Cronin.
+He established himself as a leading man in Britain in The Patient Vanishes (1941) Hatter's Castle (1941) with Robert Newton and Deborah Kerr, The Night Has Eyes (1941) Alibi (1942) with Margaret Lockwood, Secret Mission (1942) Thunder Rock (1942) with Michael Redgrave and The Bells Go Down (1943) with Tommy Trinder.